happybono/AvocadoSmoothie/README.md

 End Sub
 ```

-### 2. What is radiusWidth
+### 2. What is Kernel Radius
 #### Definition
-In a median filter, `radiusWidth` specifies how many elements to include on each side of the current index when forming the window for median calculation.
+- Definition: In a median filter, `kernelRadius` specifies how many elements are taken on each side of the center element when creating the median window.

 #### Formula
-\text{kernelWidth} = 2 \times \text{radiusWidth} + 1- Example: If radiusWidth = 2, then kernelWidth = 5.
+\text{kernelWidth} = 2 \times \text{kernelRadius} + 1

+- Example: If kernelRadius = 2, then kernelWidth = 5.

 #### Meaning
-- The filter will take the current element plus radiusWidth elements before and after it.
+- The filter includes the current element plus `kernelRadius` elements before it and after it.
-- The total number of elements in the median window is always odd, ensuring there is a single middle value.
+- This ensures the total window size is always odd, so there’s a single middle value.

 #### Benefit
-- `radiusWidth` makes window sizing intuitive.
-- Easier handling of edge cases at the beginning and end of the dataset.
+- `kernelRadius` makes it easy to reason about how far to extend the filter around the center point.
+- It helps in handling edge conditions without ambiguity.

 ### 2. AllMedian Calculation
 #### How it works
 For every data point, the algorithm calculates the median of a window centered at that point.
-The window radius is defined by radiusWidth, making the total window size 2 × radiusWidth + 1.
+The window radius is defined by `kernelRadius`, making the total window size 2 × `kernelRadius` + 1.
 At the edges, the window is automatically adjusted to stay within the bounds of the data array.

 #### Principle
 Principle
-- For each index, determine the start (`iMin`) and end (`iMax`) indices based on `radiusWidth`.
+- For each index, determine the start (`iMin`) and end (`iMax`) indices based on `kernelRadius`.
 - Copy these values into a temporary array and sort it.
 - Select the middle value as the median.
 - Uses `Parallel.For` to speed up computation on large datasets.